 Each member country designates a governor for the Bank’s Board of Governors, which is the supreme decision-making body.
 The Control Committee is the Bank’s supervisory body.
 The Board of Directors makes policy decisions concerning the operations and approves the financial transactions proposed by NIB’s President.
 NIB’s President is responsible for the conduct of the current operations of the Bank.

-The President is assisted in his or her work by the Executive Committee, the Asset and Liability Committee, the Mandate, Credit and Compliance Committee, and the Business and Technology Committee.
+The President is assisted in his or her work by the Executive Committee, the Asset, Liability and Risk Committee, the Mandate, Credit and Compliance Committee, and the Business and Technology Committee.

 Board of Governors